The Action Engineering team embraces an Agile mindset & Scrum practices in our work.

 The Dancing Guy Leadership Lesson applies well to group development.
 At first, a team can be disorganized and the vision isn’t clear.
 But once the team goes through all four stages and is performing, everyone is working towards a movement and is ‘grooving’ together.

-Are you ready to be the “dancing guy” at your company and embrace Agile?
+Are you ready to be the “dancing guy” at your manufacturing company and embrace Agile?
 Send us a message – we’re here to help you gain the courage to go from being the ‘lone nut’ to gaining a crowd of followers.